mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/debugging.md

 <video controls  src="attachments/debugger.mp4">VIDEO</video>

-Read more in [How to Debug Microflows Remotely](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-microflows-remotely) in the Mendix documentation.
+Read more in [How to Debug Microflows Remotely](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-microflows-remotely) in the *Mendix Studio Pro How-to's*.

 ## 3 How Can I Debug My Own Custom Java Code in Mendix?